benosmac/verve360/pages/about.md

   * Have a trusted associate who can help take your business to the next level

-  * Work with an agency that stands by you all the way from strategy review and development to hands-on implementation...
+  * Work with an agency that stands by you all the way from strategy development to hands-on implementation...

   ...to help you achieve long-term sustainable growth.